NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.8.md

 * .NET 5.0 Visual Studio APIs - [#9650](https://github.com/NuGet/Home/issues/9650)

-* NuGet Package Manager UI for Solution is slow because restore is run for every project instead of after all projects are updated - [#6010](https://github.com/NuGet/Home/issues/6010)

 * PM UI: Consolidate or Update packages operations should not be blocked due to errors (Package Downgrade, etc.) - [#9224](https://github.com/NuGet/Home/issues/9224)

 * NuGet features should light up for projects that have the capability; "PackageReferences" - [#9957](https://github.com/NuGet/Home/issues/9957)